Akk525/kanban-board/README.md

 - **🎯 Dashboard View**: Metrics, analytics, and board overview

 ### Dashboard Features
-- **Key Metrics**: Total tasks, completion rate, in-progress, and overdue counts
+- **Real-Time Metrics**: Total tasks, completion rate, in-progress, and overdue counts (auto-updates when tasks are completed)
+- **Live Completion Tracking**: Automatically updates when cards are moved to "Done" or marked complete
-- **Priority Distribution**: Visual breakdown of tasks by priority level
+- **Priority Distribution**: Visual breakdown of tasks by priority level with percentages
-- **Top Contributors**: Team member activity and completion rates
+- **Top Contributors**: Team member activity and completion rates based on actual task completion
-- **Board Overview**: Quick access to all boards with progress indicators
+- **Board Overview**: Quick access to all boards with real-time progress indicators
 - **Time Filtering**: View metrics by week, month, or all time
+- **Smart Stats**: Excludes archived tasks for accurate current metrics
+- **Default View**: Dashboard is the first thing you see when loading the app

 ### Table View Features
 - **Spreadsheet Layout**: See all tasks in a comprehensive table format